 Nowadays, power cuts are so common that some alternative power source has become inevitable in every house.
 Inverters are devices which are designed to deliver an uninterrupted power supply.
 Every UPS consists of three basic units; the charger, the battery and the inverter.
 The functions are simple; the charger charges the battery when the normal power supply is available, the battery stores the charge, the inverter converts the stored direct current (DC) to alternating current (AC) whenever the actual power supply stops.
 ‘Having a good UPS in your house can solve all your power-cut related troubles,' says the popular inverter dealers in Chennai.

 Is your home wiring done right? – Providing complete backup for your home can be easily done, but it requires a battery and inverter with huge capacity especially if the number of power points in your house is very large.
-And most often, you do not need a complete backup; power backup for selected points and appliances would be enough to meet your needs.
+Most often, you do not need a complete backup; power backup for selected points and appliances would be enough to meet your needs.
 To provide backup for selected appliances, plug points, etc. the wiring of your house has to be done accordingly.
 So before shopping for an inverter, you have to ensure that the wiring in your house supports the installation of an inverter.

-Analyse the above-listed points carefully and explore the various type of inverters available in the market.
-Compare the prices, quality and make sure they are perfect for your requirement and suit your budget at the same time.
+Analyse the above-listed points carefully and explore the various types of inverters available in the market.
+Compare the prices, and quality and make sure they are perfect for your requirements and suit your budget at the same time.
 Buy your inverter only from a trustworthy dealer so that you get the best worth for your money.
 The installation of an inverter is also very important to ensure its efficient operation.
 So do not overlook the installation part, get it done by trained technicians only!